rgombash/munin2graphite/README.md

 # munin2graphite

-Simple python script that writes munin node data to graphite
+Simple python script that writes munin node data to graphite.

+Script cycles munin plugins symlinks, executes script using munin-run and writes result to graphite.

 Idea for this script came from my collage.

-Script cycles munin plugins symlinks, executes script using munin-run and writes result to graphite

 ## What you need: